 Help on the land varies from collecting rocks from the murram loaded soils for path building to injecting some excitement in our bush meals.
-There's a lot of landscaping work to be had, if you're not a strong digger when you get to us you'll certainly be when you leave!
+We have need for those good with work to fashion some tables, chairs, cupboards and tree house platform.
+We've just started permaculture garden so any advice/work on that is welcome.
+We're also looking at trying our hand with a an earth bag house so if you've got the energy, a bit of know how and hard work we're looking for enough hands to get it off the ground!
+There's also a lot of landscaping work to be had, if you're not a strong digger when you get to us you'll certainly be when you leave!
 The livestock side of the land is constantly increasing and thus so the work involved.
-A chicken house, pig sty and apiary are all on the cards.
-Work extends beyond the lands boundaries as we get more and more involved in community projects and environmental work.
+A chicken house, goat kraal and apiary are all on the cards.
+Work may extend beyond the lands boundaries as we get more and more involved in community projects and environmental work.

-Public transport can be used to travel from Kampala to nearby Mbarara town.
+Public transport can be used to travel from Kampala in the direction of Mbarara town, you'll want to get off the bus at a small trading centre called Akageti.
 From there transport to the land is usually only made by boda boda (motorbikes) or in our car.
 Riding around on the back boda's is a beautiful way to take in the surrounding country.

 Lake Mburo National Park is a 20 minute drive from the land where game drives, boat trips, luxury & budget lodges are found.
 From the land itself there are many nice walks to take in all the bird and animal life of the area.
 There are many other safari options in the south west including the endangered mountain gorillas who are only are half a day's travel away.

-We love to be outside for most of the day working away on restoring the land but usually pause between the hottest hours of the day where a book in the hammock under the tree is called for.
+We're always pottering on with one job or another.
+When the heat of the day is too much, a retreat on the cool balcony of the house is called where a post lunch snooze can be had or jobs can continue in the shade.
 There are always neighbours popping over who are welcome visitors and while some of the "odd" things of the mzungu are accepted, we always try to be respectful of the culture we live in and the people we live alongside.

 Limited internet access